Unidentified Black Males: Synopsis

 Tony notices Tony B's foot injury, which he blames on an attempted assault by several black men.
-The next day, Tony learns from Johnny that Joey Peeps's killer was limping.
-He nearly passes out from a panic attack.
-Confronted by Tony, Tony B calmly denies his involvement.
+The next day, after Johnny informs him that Joey Peeps' killer was limping, Tony nearly passes out from a panic attack.
+Upon being confronted, Tony B calmly denies his involvement.
 Tony, aware of his cousin's tough financial situation, decides to put him in control of an illegal casino on Bloomfield Avenue and have him made.
 Christopher resents this favoritism.

-At Joey's funeral, Johnny realizes that Little Carmine engineered the hit as payback for Lorraine Calluzzo's murder.
-Johnny suspects Tony B's involvement because one of his informants saw him near the scene of the crime.
-In a confrontation with Johnny, Tony makes up an alibi for Tony B. Johnny reluctantly accepts the story, but wordlessly threatens Tony if he finds out he is lying.
-In a session with Dr. Melfi, Tony's panic attacks are traced to his recent encounters with Tony B. He admits the truth about what really happened the night Tony B was arrested in the 1980s.
-Tony had a panic attack after arguing with his mother Livia and covered it up with a story of being beaten up by black men.
+At Joey's funeral, Johnny realizes that Little Carmine engineered the hit as payback for Lorraine's murder.
+He suspects Tony B's involvement because one of his informants saw him near the scene of the killing.
+In a confrontation with Johnny, Tony invents an alibi for Tony B which Johnny reluctantly accepts; he threatens consequences if he finds out he's been lied to.
+In a session with Dr. Melfi, Tony's panic attacks are traced to his recent encounters with Tony B. He admits the truth about what really happened the night Tony B was arrested in 1986: Tony had a panic attack after arguing with his mother Livia and covered it up with a story of being beaten up by black men.
 Tony realizes that he has been assuaging his own guilt and shame.

-A faux pas causes tensions between Meadow's boyfriend, Finn DeTrolio, and Tony.
-After they make amends, Tony gets Finn a job at a mob-run construction site, where several members of his crew have "no-work" jobs.
+A faux pas causes tensions between Tony and Meadow's boyfriend, Finn DeTrolio.
+After they make amends, Tony gets Finn a job at a mob-run construction site, where several members of his crew have "No-work" jobs.
 In the unfamiliar situation, Finn is uneasy.
 Uneasiness turns into fear after he witnesses a violent encounter between Eugene Pontecorvo and Little Paulie over homophobic jibes.
-The next day, Finn arrives at work early in the morning, and accidentally catches Vito performing oral sex on a male security guard.
+Early another morning, as Finn arrives at work, he accidentally catches Vito performing oral sex on a male security guard.
 Later, Vito tries to coerce Finn into attending a New York Yankees game with him.
-Fearing for his life, Finn considers leaving New Jersey for the time being, prompting a heated argument with Meadow, which goes on through the night.
+Fearing for his life, Finn considers leaving New Jersey, prompting a heated argument with Meadow which lasts the night.
 Sometime after four o'clock, he proposes to her.

 Carmela finally decides to divorce Tony and obtain her share of their assets.
-He is furious; looming over her he says, "You're entitled to shit."
-During a consultation, Carmela becomes encouraged when she learns that a forensic accountant could discover Tony's unreported financial assets.
-After contacting several lawyers, Carmela realizes that Tony has consulted them all to prevent them from taking her case, and no forensic accountant is willing to assess his finances.
+Tony is furious when she informs him.
+Looming over her, he says she is "entitled to shit."
+Carmela becomes encouraged when she learns that a forensic accountant could discover Tony's unreported financial assets.
+After contacting several lawyers, however, Carmela realizes that Tony has already consulted them all to prevent them from taking her case, and no forensic accountant is willing to assess his finances.
 She becomes tearful looking out the window at Tony floating in the swimming pool, while Meadow on the phone tells her about her engagement.